 High-quality digital marketing data helps inform your decision-making and lets you track how effective each stage of your strategy is.

 However, intent data is arguably the most important data type to use when creating your marketing strategy.
-By knowing your clients' intent, you'll know what they want and how to market it to them before they even realise they need it!
+By knowing your client's intent, you'll know what they want and how to market it to them before they even realize they need it!

-It also helps you remove content or parts of your strategy that isn't working for that customer.
-This will make their experience with your company feel more personalised and connected.
+It also helps you remove content or parts of your strategy that aren't working for that customer.
+This will make their experience with your company feel more personalized and connected.

 1 - Calculating Total Addressable Market